 Continue reading “Kalimera.
 Kerkyra Journey”

 Baroque splendor, Wiener melange as coffee of choice, Gustav Klimt and landmarks in golden Vienna around which I built some of my days.
 Plus hours with no plan when I just wandered the Viennese streets in a private emotional experience.

 I explored Hallstatt earlier this year and realized (once again) that many places have a beauty that cannot be contained in photos.
 Even though the end of summer was covered in sadness and grief, and I took my time to process, hopeful moments start to make room in my memory.

 Continue reading “A day in Hallstatt”

 My 100th post.
+Or story.
 To mark a change of settings, an easy train ride from Berlin until an Art Nouveau train station (Praha hlavní nádraží), an open air museum, a restaurant or two, a postcard moment and a stroll in beautiful Prague.

 Continue reading “Berlin to Prague”

 Art o’clock.
 Classic and modern art.
 Not a visit possible in Paris without many croissants, Eiffel Tower views and at least one museum.
 What I learned about art and time is not a lot, but here it is – c’est ici – Traveling, reading books, never stop learning, speaking French, making time visiting museums, are all investments in myself – that help me see the bigger picture.

 Nature and sculptures.
 Playing with textures, framing the elements of nature in a photograph and creating a souvenir.
 Feeling at peace and at home near water.
 Had all these thoughts going through my Stockholm pictures from the Artipelag.